 Acoustics and Perception of Speech.
 Sixth Edition.
 MA: Lippincott, Williams & Wilkens.
-I am working on making this into PDFs and posting on Canvas.
 You do not need to buy!!!/see above

 Optional: Audio CD Package for Fundamentals of Phonetics: A Practical Guide for Students, 4/E (Package ISBN# 0134204816 includes both text and CD)